major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

 Network interfaces in promiscuous mode allow for the capture of all network traffic visible to the system.
-If unauthorized individuals can access these applications, it may allow then to collect information such as logon IDs, passwords, and key exchanges between systems.

-If the system is being used to perform a network troubleshooting function, the use of these tools must be documented with the Information System Security Manager (ISSM) and restricted to only authorized personnel.
+If unauthorized individuals can access these applications, it may allow then to collect information such as logon IDs, passwords, and key exchanges between systems.\n\nIf the system is being used to perform a network troubleshooting function, the use of these tools must be documented with the Information System Security Manager (ISSM) and restricted to only authorized personnel.

 Check
 ~~~~~